Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

-Jenkins Pipeline
+ <h1>Jenkins Pipeline</h1>

-Here we create a completely new pipeline for our jenkins from installing jenkins from scratch from our ec2's and deploying the sparta app through our own
-Jenkin's account through the use of creating jobs.
+Here we create a completely new pipeline for our jenkins from installing jenkins from scratch from our ec2's and deploying the sparta app through our own Jenkin's account through the use of creating jobs.

 Before we get started we need to know what CI/CD is.